FDA recalls appear to be on the rise compared to last year.

-FDA has reported a total of 10 medical device recalls so far this year, of which seven were reported in July.
+FDA has reported a total of 29 medical device recalls so far this year, of which seven were reported in July.
 As of this time last year, the agency had only reported 14 medical device recalls, so device recalls do appear to be on the rise in the United States.

 Last year there were a total of 32 medical device recalls, according to FDA's database, with seven recalls reported during November.
 There were also 32 medical device recalls reported in 2017, nine of which were reported during May.
 In 2016, there were a total of 39 medical device recalls, with six recalls reported during January that year.
-See the chart below for a complete month-by-month breakdown of recalls in the medical device sector from 2016 through 2018.
+See the chart below for a complete month-by-month breakdown of recalls in the medical device sector from 2016 through 2019 (as of July 19).

 FDA recently said it is taking new steps to strengthen and modernize the process for issuing a public warning about a voluntary recall and for notification of recalls.